How to choose the right used equipment dealer

 The world is changing, technology is helping us in so many ways, but it needs to be understood managed, and used responsibly, more than ever before the phrase “Buyer Beware” needs to be considered.
 Remember the low price of a good deal is quickly forgotten when you are left to deal with either a low-quality product, or worse tricked into a product once known to be high quality but painted and promoted as the product it once was.

 Know who you are buying from, and question any used products sold by a non-OEM dealer; if the used product was worth representing, don’t you think the OEM dealer would be the one representing it?

 Used forklifts and racking in B.C. and Alberta

 ARPAC provides a full range of products and services that can help you manage your warehouse.
-Whether you need a used forklift, brand-new racking, scheduled maintenance or repairs, we can help.
-We’re proud to serve material handling companies in Calgary, Edmonton and Vancouver.
+Whether you need a used Crown or UniCarriers forklift, brand-new racking, scheduled maintenance, or repairs, we can help.
+We’re proud to serve material handling companies in Calgary, Edmonton, and Vancouver.
 Contact us today to find out what we have in stock.